Coporton/IDM-Activation-Script/README.md

 ## 💻 **Usage**

 ### 1. Run the Script:
-- Double-click on `IAS.cmd` to execute it.
+- Double-click on `IASL.cmd` to execute it.
 The script will automatically request administrative privileges if needed, so you no longer need to manually select "Run as Administrator."
 - If prompted by User Account Control (UAC), click **Yes** to grant the necessary permissions.
 - Once elevated, the script will continue running with the appropriate permissions for file operations.

 ### 2. Follow the On-Screen Instructions:
 - Choose an option from the menu:
+  - `1` to Download Latest IDM Version.
+  - `2` Clean Previous IDM Registry Entries.
-  - `1` to activate Internet Download Manager.
+  - `3` to Activate Internet Download Manager.
+  - `4` to Extra FileTypes Extensions.
-  - `2` to activate Extra-FileType_Extensions.
+  - `5` to Do Everything (3 + 4).
-  - `3` to exit.
+  - `6` to exit.
-- If you select `1`, the script will copy the necessary files to the appropriate directory and provide feedback on the operation status.
+- If you select `5`, the script will copy the necessary files to the appropriate directory and provide feedback on the operation status.

 ## ✅ **Troubleshooting**